idaholab/moose/modules/thermal_hydraulics/doc/content/modules/thermal_hydraulics/tutorials/single_phase_flow/step06.md

 +Note:+ Heat transfer is optional, so defining a wall heat transfer coefficient on blocks that do not have wall heat transfer linked to them makes no sense.

-In our tutorial we will define the custom closures on the primary side if the heat exchanger.
+In our tutorial we will define the custom closures on the primary side of the heat exchanger.

 To use the custom closure set, we create a closures object of the class [Closures1PhaseNone.md], which does not create any of its own Materials: